 tensioned.
 Also check for oil ,fuel or coolant leaks which may have caused the alternator to fail.

-engine and run at around 2000rpm whilst monitoring battery voltage which should have increased slightly if the alternator
+engine and run at around 2000rpm whilst monitoring battery voltage using a voltmeter.
+Voltage reading should have increased slightly

 Typical battery voltage for a 12 volt system